hjson/hjson/pages/faq.md

 **"OK but still, do we need another YAML/HOCON/etc.?"**

-YAML expresses structure through whitespace.
-Significant whitespace is a common source of mistakes that we shouldn't have to deal with.

-Both HOCON and YAML make the mistake of implementing too many features (like anchors, substitutions or concatenation).

-JSON5 adds "some minimal syntax features directly from ECMAScript 5".
-It's focused on developers.

-Using JSON for config files is an antipattern.
-But [apparently](https://docs.npmjs.com/files/package.json) it's still better than YAML.
-Hjson is trying to change that.
+A lot of projects use JSON for config.
+Why don't they use YAML or another config format?

+IMHO it's because

+- JSON is easier to explain (compare the JSON and YAML specs)
+- JSON does not suffer from significant whitespace
+- JSON is not bloated (it does not have anchors, substitutions or concatenation).
+- JSON is easier to implement

+So there is obviously a need for a better config format.

 ```
 /*